gibbok/event-timeline/README.md

 The following technologies were used in the development of the Event Timeline application:

 - `TypeScript` and `ReactJS` were used to provide type safety and build user interfaces.
-- The project is built on top of `Next.js`.
+- The project is built on top of `Next.js` and deployed to `Vercel`.
 - `React Query` was used for declarative server-state data management, and `Axios` was used for data fetching.
 - `Material UI` was used for UI components, with a fluid layout.
 - `Jest` and `React Testing Library` were used for testing.